-The second-year receiver got up and hopped to the sideline, where he immediately fell to the grass in pain.
-After being examined by a trainer, he was taken off the field on a golf cart and did not return.
+The second-year receiver got up after being hurt and hopped to the sideline, where he immediately fell to the grass in pain.
+He was taken off the field on a golf cart and did not return.

-Shepard was the Giants' second-leading receiver last season as a rookie.
-The second-round draft pick from Oklahoma had 65 catches for 683 yards and eight touchdowns playing mostly in the slot.
+A second-round draft pick from Oklahoma, Shepard had 65 catches for 683 yards and eight touchdowns last season playing mostly in the slot.

 For more AP NFL coverage: http://pro32.ap.org and http://twitter.com/AP-NFL